-Saudi film director, Haifaa Al Mansour is the woman behind Miu Miu’s latest movie, Wedding Singer’s Daughter, the latest installment in the fashion houses series of short-films, Women’s Tales.
-She talks to Sorbet about empowering women from the Middle East and why it’s so important to tell the stories of women on screen.
+Saudi film director Haifaa Al-Mansour is the woman behind Miu Miu’s latest movie, The Wedding Singer’s Daughter – the latest installment in the fashion house’s series of short films: Women’s Tales.
+She talks to Sorbet about empowering women from the Middle East and why it is so important to tell their stories on screen.

 Q: Can you tell me about how the collaboration with Miu Miu came about?

 A: They approached me.
 They have this series, Women’s Tales, and they were looking for female filmmakers and I’d been following them.
 They’d already worked with some female directors that I really respect and admire like Ava DuVernay.
 The work is a part of a series so when they contacted me I thought it was really cool.
 I love fashion so for me, this was a really cool project to be involved in the fashion world but also it’s really important to tell female stories especially during this time.
 It’s important women feel empowered so I was excited to be a part of it from the very beginning.

 Q: Were you given complete creative freedom?

 A: They gave me complete creative freedom, which is very rare especially in Hollywood where everything in controlled.
 They were really cool and of course, they wanted to hear the pitch and we tweaked a few things first, but once they liked the story and gave the green light, they never interfered.
 They gave me all the clothes and were very supportive and nurturing.